ssebastianmag/sine-wave-superposition/README.md

 # One-Dimensional Superposition of Sine Waves
-    Linear Superposition of Waveforms and Resultant Interference Patterns.
+    Linear Superposition of Waveforms and Resultant Interference Patterns

 Modeling and visualization of the superposition principle in one dimension.